ravikarora/Orangewood_Task/README.md

-# Orangewood_Task: Edge AI Development: Implement a Pre-trained Model.ipynb [Cat and Dog Image Classification with TensorFlow]
+# Orangewood_Task: Edge AI Development: Implement a Pre-trained Model [Cat and Dog Image Classification with TensorFlow]

 This project trains a deep learning model to classify images of cats and dogs using TensorFlow.
 The code uses the MobileNetV2 architecture for transfer learning and fine-tuning.